ietf/chairs.ietf.org/documents/i-d-adoption.md

 ---
-title: Quick Guide: I-D Adoption by a Working Group
+title: I-D Adoption by a Working Group Quick Guide
 description: How to formally adopt an Internet-Draft (I-D) in a working group you chair.
 published: true
 date: 2023-07-18T21:51:34.294Z